espanol

 GMC Terrain is a top-ranked compact SUV with impressive reliability scores.
 They’re known for their modern appearance, comfortable interiors, and outstanding assistive technology.

-Nonetheless, consumers who bought the GMC Terrain 2010-2013 models expressed disappointment in several features.
+Nonetheless, consumers who bought the GMC Terrain 2010-2013, and 2018 models expressed disappointment in several features.
 Here are the top complaints related to the above GMC series:

 • Engine Defects: Defective engine components is a significant issue with the GMC Terrain 2010.
 Numerous customers have complained about lousy engine timing chains, defective rings, engine cracks, and excessive oil consumption.